 batteries properly.
 Many communities have battery drop-off bins where you can take

 Make sure all battery compartments are securely closed with a screw.
 Do not give

 a child any toy if the battery compartment can be opened easily.

 Watch kids carefully whenever they use devices containing batteries.

-Call 911 or go to the ER immediately.
+Go to the ER

-Don't let your child eat or drink.
+Don't let your child eat or drink except for the honey.